 Apart from the heavily contested Martini, few gin cocktail recipes are as simple but as fought-over as the gin and tonic.
 Here’s how to make the perfect gin and tonic; the Sipsmith way.

 The English staple is utter perfection when done right.
 And yet, it seems that no two bartenders or punters can agree on how to make the perfect gin and tonic.
 How much ice should you use?
 What’s the best gin-to-tonic ratio?
-For a garnish, is lemon or lime better?
+To garnish, is lemon or lime better?
 Which glass is best to serve it in?

 Though these may seem like petty quibbles, they’re of no small importance – the gin and tonic done well is nothing short of alchemic perfection.
 We’ll share our favourite recipe below, but first, we’re tackling some of the more stubborn issues surrounding the classic drink.